What SEAL Runtime Does Not Do — By Design

 Not a coaching tool or playbook

-Not a prompt pack for GPT.
+Not a prompt pack or model wrapper

 It is not a generative AI assistant or chatbot.